Nouman-Waheed-93/Wings_Of_Wrath/README.md

 # Wings_Of_Wrath
-An aircombat game target for mobile
+An air combat game target for mobile.
+More details in GameDesignDocument found in the repository.